-Scooters are a popular rental option for the intrepid explorer, but they should also be treated with a healthy amount of caution.
-Thailand’s roads have been rated as the second most dangerous in the world, with motorcycle and scooter accidents being a common cause of fatalities.
+Mopeds are a popular rental option for the intrepid explorer, but they should also be treated with a healthy amount of caution.
+Thailand’s roads have been rated as the second most dangerous in the world, with motorbike and moped accidents being a common cause of fatalities.

-Additionally, travellers should be wary of motorbike and scooter hire scams in Thailand.
+Additionally, travellers should be wary of motorbike and moped hire scams in Thailand.
 Always rent from a licensed and reputable provider.

 Cleanliness and Russia

 Keeping your rental car sparkling clean may not be at the top of your to-do list while overseas, but dirt means danger according to the Russian authorities.
 Drivers can be fined if their car is deemed unclean, as excess dirt can obstruct the vision of both drivers and passengers.

 Similarly, driving with muddy tires in Minnesota, in the US, will also land you in hot water.
 Authorities in South Carolina, US, go one step further – demanding the interior of the car also be kept free of rubbish.

 Travellers should pay careful attention to the requirements of vehicle rental agencies overseas, as our policy will only cover you if these are met.

 Passengers and Japan